 The capital city Banjul lies on an island at the mouth of the Gambia River, and is connected to the larger urban area of Serrekunda by a causeway.
 Within and around Serrekunda are communities such as Bakau, Fajara, Kololi, Kanifing, Bakoteh, Latrikunda, Tallinding, Old & New Jeshwang, Wellingara and Abuko which merge into a single urban area.
 We also include Busumbala, Brikama and Janbamjali south of the International Airport, Note that many of these places have alternative spellings, and sometimes alternative names.
 A large number of Pageant's sponsored children live around here, and all of these communities are within easy reach of the main tourist hotels on the coast.
 This page covers projects in these areas, starting with our current projects.
 We also list past projects where Pageant's involvement with the school has now ceased.
 Projects north of the river, within reach of the ferry to Barra, are covered by ourpage, and another page, , covers all other areas.
 You can find more about all the schools and educational institutes which Pageant is associated with in The Gambia on our .

 Abuko Lower Basic School

-[map] is a village about 25 km south of Banjul, not far from the International
+Abuko (aka Aboko) is a small village about 25 km south of Banjul, on the way to the International Airport.
+It is close to the famous.